Who We Are

 Background

 The former JGSGP was founded in 1979 by a small group of individuals interested in researching their Jewish heritage.
-Since then, as of the close of 2023, the membership of the society has grown to over 400 people.
+Since then, the membership of the society has grown to over 400.
 While most of the membership resides in the greater Philadelphia area, we also have members from across the USA, Canada, the UK, France, and Israel.

 Meetings

-General meetings are held monthly, except for July and August.
+General meetings are held monthly on a Sunday, except for July and August.
 Please refer to the homepage for start times, topics, and meeting locations.
 Our well-attended meetings feature outstanding speakers and recognized experts from all areas of Jewish genealogy.

 Projects